 Finally, as this is a discussion of the Jacob family, surely it is acceptable to include the stamp of their cousin, Henry Jacob.
 While his work was frequently derivative of the more famous George Jacob, he did originate some very clever Directoire designs.

-NOTE: If you are curious about a stamp on a piece of 18th/19th century French furniture you own, send me an email and I will be glad to research it for you at no charge!
+NOTE: If you are curious about a stamp on a piece of 18th/19th century French furniture you own, send me an email with pictures and I will be glad to research it for you at no charge!